moinakg/pcompress/README.md

                   delta encoding in conjunction with this may not always be beneficial.
                   However Adaptive Delta Encoding is beneficial along with this.

        '-P' -     Enable Adaptive Delta Encoding.
-This implies '-L' as well.
-It improves compresion ratio further at the cost of more CPU overhead.
-Delta Encoding is combined with Run-Length encoding and Matrix transpose of certain kinds of data to improve subsequent compression results.
+It can improve compresion ratio further for data containing tables of numerical values especially if those are in an arithmetic series.
+In this implementation basic Delta Encoding is combined with Run-Length encoding and Matrix transpose NOTE -     If data has mixed textual and numeric table components then both -L and -P can be used together.

        '-S' <cksum>
             -     Specify chunk checksum to use: CRC64, SKEIN256, SKEIN512, SHA256 and